How to Be Content in Any Situation

 It's hard to truly appreciate things that you always have at your disposal.
 Must we always instantaneously self-indulge?

-I fast for most of the day and even when I feel the groan in my stomach around meal time I try not to give in to the urge to stuff my mouth with the first edible item I can get ahold of.
+For example, I fast for most of the day and even when I feel the groan in my stomach around meal time I try not to give in to the urge to stuff my mouth with the first edible item I can get ahold of.

 Instead of immediate gratification I sit there for a few extra minutes and then take my time preparing my food.
 The simple dishes I make are so much more tasty and fulfilling after allowing myself to fully experience those hunger pains.